zimka/npoed_grading_features/README.rst

 Description
 -----------
-This package provides two features grading for OpenEdx: passing_grade and vertical_grading.
+This package provides two custom grading features for OpenEdx: "passing grade" and "vertical grading".

-Passing_grade feature allows to specify in studio minimal percent that should be earned for each assignment category.
+Passing grade feature allows to specify in studio minimal percent that should be earned for each assignment category.
 If these requirements are not met, course is considered as not passed even if overall percent is high enough.
 Messages about failed categories are shown to student at the progress page.